 “People are trapped in history and history is trapped in them.”
 James Baldwin

 Been away for a week on vacation to a small cottage in the Finger Lake region of New York.
 It was calming and awe inspiring and just plain wonderful.
 I feel so grateful for the experience.
 We discovered occupied osprey nests perched high upon electric poles and watched them fish along the shoreline of the lake at all hours of the day.
 Since our cabin was facing due west each evening we were able to watch the most perfect raspberry and orange sherbet sunsets.
 In the morning as the sun rose and the water warmed we were able to drink in the delicious fresh air currents that poured over us as we sat on the porch.
 During our travels around the lake we met a retired teacher, now a skilled peach farmer, who grows the most flavorful peaches, apricots and apples.
-His place is called Long Point Orchards and we bought many to gorge on.
-The variety I used here is called Red Haven which I have discovered is my new fav.
+His place is called Long Point Orchards and we bought many fruits to gorge on.

-I also discovered that near this orchard it once occupied the Cayuga Indians, a branch of the mighty Iroquois Nation.
+I also discovered that the land near this orchard once occupied the Cayuga Indians, a branch of the mighty Iroquois Nation.
 In the historic town of Aurora, NY there is a marker stating that the area was once called Chonodote or Peachtown for the grand number of peaches that the Cayuga Indians were growing, estimated to be about 1500 trees in fact.
 I had no idea that Native Americans grew peaches.
-In our early years we learned of corn, squash and beans….yes….but peaches?
-George Washington being a general at the time in 1779 ordered General John Sullivan, in a devastating strategic plan called the Sullivan Clinton campaign, to destroy entire villages and all food sources including the thousand plus peach trees that had been planted there.
+In our primary years we learned of corn, squash and beans, the three sisters, but never peaches.
+George Washington being a general at the time in 1779 ordered another general, John Sullivan, in a devastating strategic plan called the Sullivan Clinton campaign, to destroy entire villages and all food sources including the thousand plus peach trees that had been planted there.

 Ingredients: 2 cups flour, 1/4 teaspoon baking powder, 1/2 teaspoon salt, 1 cup brown sugar, 1/2 cup butter, 12 skinned peach halves, 1 teaspoon cinnamon, 2 egg yolks, 1 cup heavy cream